-The Motion to Quash filed by the Defendant on August 27, 2010 contained a seven (7) page writing prepared by the Defendant's learned counsel and a one (1) page declaration of Lee N. Polite, MBA, Ph.D.
+The Motion to Quash filed by the Defendant on August 27, 2010 contained a seven (7) page writing prepared Defendant's learned counsel and a one (1) page declaration of Lee N. Polite, MBA, Ph.D.
 That initial writing set forth both the factual and scientific basis for the Motion to Quash, and gave both the Court and the Commonwealth a virtual roadmap of the extensive issues that were to be forthcoming in this case.
 On February 14, 2011, upon receipt of the Commonwealth's Motion Requesting Defendant's Experts Prepare and Disclose Reports, the Court Ordered that the Defendant must have any individual he intended to call in support of the pending Motion to Quash prepare a full expert report within sixty (60) days.
-The expert include a full résumé of the professional report was to witness, together credentials of any such with а full annunciation of the factual and scientific basis for any opinions expressed in such reports, and a comprehensive written discussion of the methodologies utilized by such witness in arriving at any opinion expressed in their writings.
+The expert to include a full résumé of the professional report was credentials of any such witness, together with the factual and scientific basis annunciation of for any opinions expressed in such reports, and a comprehensive written discussion of the methodologies utilized by such witness in arriving at any opinion expressed in their writings.